 - participating in the local, sustainable food system.

-Food Literacy Assessment – We are currently creating this comprehensive resource to more effectively connect County residents who seek to improve their culinary skills and/or knowledge of nutrition and food safety with the local organizations that provide these services.
+Food Literacy Assessment – We released this comprehensive resource in July 2019 to more effectively connect County residents who seek to improve their culinary skills and/or knowledge of nutrition and food safety with the local organizations that provide these services.
 In addition, we hope this resource will also strengthen collaboration and resource sharing among organizations providing food literacy services in the County.
-The FLWG is collecting basic information from relevant local service providers with the goal of creating a searchable database, print resources, and, possibly, an interactive map and app, for the use of all who access, give referrals to, or provide these services.

-Following the creation of the Assessment, we will continue our efforts by hosting a series of listening sessions with local providers and residents to identify existing barriers to providing and accessing food education in the community and brainstorm strategies and resources needed to overcome these challenges.
+We plan to continue our efforts to understand the food literacy needs of the County by hosting a series of listening sessions with local providers and residents to identify existing barriers to providing and accessing food education in the community and brainstorm strategies and resources needed to overcome these challenges.
+In 2019, we have specifically examined gaps in service in Senior Nutrition in the County, and will evaluate food available at County hospitals.

 Gardens Brochure – We created a print brochure to educate school leaders of the benefits of and resources available for having a school garden.
 This brochure can also be customized for other facilities, such as apartment buildings or retirement communities.
 The brochure is available for download here: MCFC School Garden Brochure.